Duck! The Carbine High Massacre: Production

-Erin Brown, who had a starring role in the film, said that the film was a "crappy little movie" which "has permanently staked its place in underground cult cinema".
 It took several years for the film to be distributed, because of the controversial subjects.
 After a message in the film's beginning mentions how offensive it is, it then says "...it was bound to become a motion picture eventually, or even worse, a 'made for TV' movie.
 So we decided to do it first".

 Reception

 Joe Bob Briggs of United Press International wrote that although he had read multiple editorials bemoaning the filmmakers’ poor taste in beginning production of their satirical comedy parody within four months of the Columbine massacre, he had difficulty in finding a copy.
 When finally tracking it down, and finding the acting horrible and the soundtrack shaky, he wrote it was "eerie and powerful -- IF you can get through it".
 He found the film's gore effects to be "outstanding", and wrote that the film shared "a final sequence that is gruesome, shocking, sad, frightening, bloody as hell, and -- at the moment of truth -- beautiful."

 From the Arthouse to the Grindhouse offered that this film was the pinnacle of the filmmakers’ achievements at that time in that it was a "kick in the balls" to the "media hypocrisy" surrounding the Columbine events.
 They also noted the filmmakers’ having been arrested shortly after the film's release for taking guns onto school property.

 Peep Shows: Cult Film and the Cine-Erotic offered that the film was "deliberately provocative and controversial," while Arkansas Democrat-Gazette called the film "blatantly exploitative", noting further that it was a "low budget direct-to-video 'spoof' thrown together mere weeks after the massacre".

 DVD Talk referred to the film as an "ultra-controversial Columbine satire", while Film Threat both panned and praised the film, writing "by conventional standards, the entire project is in incredibly bad taste.
 And most people are going to be repulsed by the comedic treatment of such gut-wrenching subject matter.
 But, these dudes just don’t care!
 And they score big points on attitude alone."

 Jason Buchanon of AllRovi offered that the film wasn't "nearly as offensive as one might imagine" and that "the sub-Troma quality of the production and performances by the majority of the cast ultimately prevent Duck! from being taken as seriously as it could be with a bit more polish, this is also what makes it infinitely less objectionable than it could be had the filmmakers went for a grander scale."